isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 The user can provide "settings File(.sts)" and "ditaval.
 Filtering will be done using ditaval based on the conditions you supply.

 -   **setting file**: FrameMaker /FMPS Publish setting which contains all those settings which you want FMPS to honor while publishing For example: Generating output with the customized template, Generating Marks and Bleeds(PDF), Generating PDF with TOC, index, etc.
--   **FMPS present:** Pre-defined combination of ditaval and settings file, Instead of giving separate ditaval and settings files, the User can pre-create FMPS preset which can be re-used for publishing needs.
+-   **FMPS preset:** Pre-defined combination of ditaval and settings file, Instead of giving separate ditaval and settings files, the User can pre-create FMPS preset which can be re-used for publishing needs.

 **Note:** If you don’t select any of the settings or FMPS preset then FMPS will publish with the default system setting.